charadex-team/charadex-v1.0/README.md

 &nbsp;

+> [!WARNING]
+> If you are using an older version of the sheet and want to update to v1.5.0, don't upgrade just yet.
+Charadex v1.6.0 will be out soon and will have a lot more tools to help you organize your data.

+&nbsp;

 ## Community Help

 If you're using this version and find any bugs, please let me know in the [Discord Server](https://discord.gg/3ghSjBug6a), or make an [issue](https://github.com/charadex-team/charadex-v1.0/issues).